eellpp/pubScratchpad/data_science/recommendationSystem/CollaborativeFiltering.md

 http://yifanhu.net/PUB/cf.pdf  (by Hu, Korenand and Volinsky (and used by Facebook and Spotify))
 https://medium.com/radon-dev/als-implicit-collaborative-filtering-5ed653ba39fe

 To calculate the similarity between items we compute the dot-product between our item vectors and it’s transpose.
-So if we want artists similar to say Joy Division we take the dot product between all item vectors and the transpose of the Joy Division item vector.
+So if we want artists similar to artistXXX, we take the dot product between all item vectors and the transpose of the artistXXX item vector.
 This will give us the similarity score:
 To make recommendations for a given user we take a similar approach.
 Here we calculate the dot product between our user vector and the transpose of our item vectors.
 This gives us a recommendation score for our user and each item:

+##### Implicit Feedback
+There are different ways to factor a matrix, like Singular Value Decomposition (SVD) or Probabilistic Latent Semantic Analysis (PLSA) if we’re dealing with explicit data.

+With implicit data the difference lies in how we deal with all the missing data in our very sparse matrix.
+For explicit data we treat them as just unknown fields that we should assign some predicted rating to.
+But for implicit we can’t just assume the same since there is information in these unknown values as well.
+As stated before we don’t know if a missing value means the user disliked something, or if it means they love it but just don’t know about it.